mph-/lcapy/doc/expressions.rst

 Quantities
 ==========

 Each expression has a quantity (voltage, current, undefined, etc.).
-When combing expressions, the quantity of the result is determined for the most common combination of electrical quantities.
+When combining expressions, the quantity of the result is determined for the most common combination of electrical quantities.
 For example,

    >>> V = current(1 / s) * impedance(2)
    >>> V.quantity